WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 **In C++ we define our own data structures by defining a class.** **A class defines a type along with a collection of operations that are related to that type.** The class mechanism is one of the most important features in C++.
 In fact, a primary focus of the design of C++ is to make it possible to define class types that behave as naturally as the built-in types.

 As we've seen, to use a library facility, we must include the associated header.
 Similarly, we use headers to access classes defined for our own applications.
 Conventionally, header file names are derived from the name of a class defined in that header.
 Header files that we write usually have a suffix of `.h`, but some programmers use `.H`, `.hpp`, or `.hxx`.
 The standard library headers typically have no suffix at all.
-Compilers usually don’t care about the form of header file names, but IDEs sometimes do.
+Compilers usually don't care about the form of header file names, but IDEs sometimes do.

 #### 1.5.1 The `Sales_item` Class